Music / OK Go

 - Everything Is an Instrument: Toyed with briefly in the second video for "This Too Shall Pass", but taken Up to Eleven in the video for "Needing/Getting", in which the song is played by a car driving on a rally course, with various appendages attached to strike different instruments and objects as it passes by.

 - Everything's Precious with Puppies: The video for "White Knuckles" features an entire crew of dogs of different breeds.
-Does the song have a single thing to do with dogs?
-No.
+Aside from the single line "You'll never get the pawprint out of the henhouse now," the song has nothing to do with dogs.

 - Mythology Gag: In their video for the cover of The Muppet Show Theme Song, they have Animal holding up Dan during the sequence where the Muppets are using the band like puppets.

-- The ending also appears to be a reference to "White Knuckles," since one of the members says that they "can't go through the video with those dogs."
-They also have a "one of these things is not like the other moment with a sheep in the bed along with the dogs (in the actual White Knuckles video, one of the members dragged a goat across the scene while the dogs were running everywhere).
+- The ending makes a reference to "White Knuckles," since Tim wakes from a Catapult Nightmare saying "We can't do that video with those dogs."
+They also have a "one of these things is not like the other" moment with a sheep in the bed along with the dogs (in the actual White Knuckles video, one of the members tries to walk a goat across the scene while the dogs were running everywhere).

-- New Sound Album: Of The Blue Colour of The Sky is a lot more electronic and down-tempo than their previous sound.
+- New Sound Album: Of The Blue Colour of The Sky is a lot more electronic, psychedelic and down-tempo than their previous sound.

 - Precision F-Strike: "Don't Ask Me" contains the only one on their self-titled debut.